python/devguide/getting-started/setup-building.rst

 .. code-block:: sh

+   export EMSDK_CACHE=$PWD/cross-build/emsdk
+   python3 Platforms/emscripten install-emscripten
-    python3 Platforms/emscripten build all --emsdk-cache=./cross-build/emsdk
+   python3 Platforms/emscripten build all

+``install-emscripten`` downloads and installs the version of the Emscripten SDK required, placing it in the ``EMSDK_CACHE`` directory.
-This will:
+``build all`` will:

 1. Build a copy of Python that can run on the host machine (the "build" python);
-2. Download a copy of the Emscripten SDK matching the version required by the version of Python being compiled;
-3. Ensure that a required version of Node is installed;
+2. Use nvm_ to ensure that the needed version of Node is installed;
-4. Download the code for all the binary dependencies of Python (such as ``libFFI`` and ``xz``), and compile them for Emscripten; and
+3. Download the code for all the binary dependencies of Python (such as ``libffi`` and ``mpdecimal``), and compile them for Emscripten; and
-5. Build a copy of Python that can run on Emscripten (the "host" python).
+4. Build a copy of Python that can run on Emscripten (the "host" python).

+The built binary dependencies are cached inside the Emscripten cache directory.
+Once built for a given Emscripten version, they will not be rebuilt on subsequent runs unless there is a change in the version or build script for the dependency.

+It is assumed that nvm_ is installed in ``${HOME}/.nvm``.
+If you don't have nvm installed or don't want to use it, you can pass ``--host-runner node`` to the ``build`` command.
+The argument should either be the name of an executable that can be found on the ``PATH`` or a relative or absolute path to an executable.

-If you omit the ``--emsdk-cache`` environment variable, the build script will assume that the current environment has the Emscripten tools available.
+If you omit the ``EMSDK_CACHE`` environment variable, the build script will assume that the current environment has the Emscripten tools available.
 You are responsible for downloading and activating those tools in your environment.
 The version of Emscripten and Node that is required to build Python is defined in the :cpy-file:`Platforms/emscripten/config.toml` configuration file.

-There are three environment variables that can be used to control the operation of the ``Platforms/emscripten`` build script:
+There are two environment variables that can be used to control the operation of the ``Platforms/emscripten`` build script:

-* ``EMSDK_CACHE`` controls the location of the emscripten SDK.
-You can use this instead environment variable instead of passing the ``--emsdk-cache`` flag.
+* ``EMSDK_CACHE`` (or the ``--emsdk-cache`` flag) controls the location of the Emscripten SDK cache directory.
+You can use this environment variable instead of passing the ``--emsdk-cache`` flag.
+When set, the build script will validate that the required Emscripten version is present in the cache and will exit with an error if it is not; run ``install-emscripten`` to populate the cache.
-* ``CACHE_DIR`` defines the location where downloaded artefacts, such as precompiled ``libFFI`` and ``xz`` binaries, will be stored.
-* ``CROSS_BUILD_DIR`` defines the name of the ``cross-build`` directory that will be used for builds.
-This can be useful if you need to maintain builds of multiple versions of Python.
+* ``CROSS_BUILD_DIR`` (or the ``--cross-build-dir`` flag) defines the location of the ``cross-build`` directory that will be used for builds.
+This can be useful if you need to maintain builds of multiple versions of Python side by side.

-It is possible (but not necessary) to enable ``ccache`` for Emscripten builds by setting the ``EM_COMPILER_WRAPPER`` environment, but this step will only take effect if it is done **after** ``emsdk_env.sh`` is sourced (otherwise, the sourced script removes the environment variable):
+It is possible (but not necessary) to enable ``ccache`` for Emscripten builds by setting the ``EM_COMPILER_WRAPPER`` environment variable:

 .. code-block:: sh